catatarelli/WinTheCup-front/README.md

 \- BACKEND: Express – Typescript - MongoDB – Mongoose – Jest - Supabase – Bcrypt - JSON Web Token – PostMan – ESLint – SonarCloud – Husky - Render

 \- Design: Figma

+## RUN THE APP:

+You will find all the dependencies at the package.json file.
+Run the command npm install in to install them.

+The command npm start runs the app in the development mode.
+Download Expo Go app in your phone, scan the QR generated in the console and try it out!
+The app will reload automatically if you make any changes.